How to clean water line

 How often should I clean my water lines?

-It's recommended to clean your water lines at least once a year, or more frequently if you notice any changes in water pressure, taste, or odor.
+It's recommended to clean your water lines every 1-2 years, or if you notice a decrease in water pressure or quality.

 Connect with certified professionals in your area